castlegateit/cgit-wp-postman/README.md

 ]);
 ~~~

-Custom validation functions take the form `function($value, $data)`, where `$value` is the submitted value and `$data` is the full form data.
+Custom validation is available for 'url', 'tel', 'number'.
+All other fields are treated as text inputs, though custom validation functions may be added.
+These take the form `function($value, $data)`, where `$value` is the submitted value and `$data` is the full form data.
 This allows for comparisons of multiple form field values.

 The `fields()` method can be used as a shortcut to add multiple fields at once, by passing in an array containing a mapping of `'name' => [ 'options' ]`: